Sony Xperia Z Ultra: Features

 The 6.44" Full HD (1080p) 342 ppi touchscreen display uses Sony's Triluminos™ and X-Reality for mobile technology, with an OptiContrast panel to reduce reflection and enable clearer viewing even in bright sunlight.
 The screen is highly responsive and compatible with stylus as well as regular pencils or metal pens.

 Being waterproof means that users can use the phablet in the rain, or take it to the pool or beach.
-Although lacking a rear LED flash, the phone's cameras are capable of taking pictures/videos at any light.
+Although lacking a rear LED flash, the phone's cameras are capable of taking pictures/videos at any light and even underwater.

 The Xperia Z Ultra was originally shipped with Sony's custom version of Android 4.2.2, and as of 27 June 2014, the Xperia Z Ultra has received the Android 4.4.4 (KitKat) update.
 In addition to Sony's own applications like Walkman, PlayStation Mobile, battery stamina mode, several Google apps also come preloaded (Google Chrome, Google Play, Google Voice Search, Google Maps, NeoReader™ barcode scanner).
 On 2 November 2014, the Xperia Z Ultra Google Play Edition received an update to Android 5.0 Lollipop.

 On 4 December 2015, the international version of the Xperia Z Ultra received the Android 5.1.1 update from Sony.

 Because of its size, the phone's on-screen keyboard and dialer can be switched to either sides for users to easily reach all keys with only the thumb.

 For gaming, DualShock 3 is natively supported.

 C6843 variant with 1seg TV tuner is sold in Brazil.